D-ADMM: A Communication-Efficient Distributed Algorithm For Separable Optimization: Introduction

-where~$x \in \mathbb{R}^n$ is the global optimization variable.
-We will denote any solution of~\eqref{Eq:IntroSeparableProb} with~$x^\star$.
-We associate with problem~\eqref{Eq:IntroSeparableProb} a network of~$P$ nodes, where only node~$p$ has access to its private cost function~$f_p$ and to its private constraint set~$X_p$.
-This situation is illustrated in Figure~\ref{Fig:IntroFig7Nodes}.
-Each node can communicate with its neighbors using the network infrastructure.
-A method that does not use any kind of special or central node will be called \textit{distributed algorithm}.
-Thus, in a distributed algorithm, aggregating data is not allowed; instead, each node has to exchange information only with its neighbors in order to achieve the common goal: arriving at a solution of~\eqref{Eq:IntroSeparableProb}.
-We propose a novel distributed algorithm based on the alternating direction method of multipliers (ADMM) for solving~\eqref{Eq:IntroSeparableProb}.
+where~$x \in \mathbb{R}^n$ is the global optimization variable, and~$x^\star$ will denote any solution of~\eqref{Eq:IntroSeparableProb}.
+As illustrated in Fig.~\ref{Fig:IntroFig7Nodes}, we associate a network of~$P$ nodes with problem~\eqref{Eq:IntroSeparableProb}, where only node~$p$ has access to its private cost function~$f_p$ and to its private set~$X_p$.
+Each node can only communicate with its neighbors, but all of them have to solve~\eqref{Eq:IntroSeparableProb} in a cooperative way.
+We call any method that solves~\eqref{Eq:IntroSeparableProb} without using a central node and without aggregating data at any specific location a \textit{distributed algorithm}.

-In applications such as sensor networks, nodes are battery-operated devices and thus energy is a scarce resource.
-It is well known that communication is the most energy-consuming operation in such a device~\cite{Akyildiz02-WirelessNetworksASurvey}; therefore, algorithms using less communications can increase the lifespan of the network.
-Similarly, communication is known to be the algorithmic bottleneck in applications with more controlled environments, for example, in network protocols~\cite{Kurose05-ComputerNetworking} or supercomputing platforms~\cite{Graham05-FutureOfSuperComputing}.
-Algorithms using few communications are thus required for such applications.

-We use our proposed distributed algorithm to solve several instances of~\eqref{Eq:IntroSeparableProb} from several areas in engineering, namely average consensus, compressed sensing problems, and support vector machines.
-Our simulations show that, for each of these problems and for almost all network types, our proposed algorithm requires significantly less communication than prior state-of-the-art algorithms, including those that are specifically designed for a particular problem and are not applicable to the entire problem class~\eqref{Eq:IntroSeparableProb}.

-Next we formally state the problem we solve; then we give an overview of related work.

-\mypar{Formal problem statement} Given a network with~$P$ nodes, we associate~$f_p$ and~$X_p$ in~\eqref{Eq:IntroSeparableProb} with the $p$th node of the network, $p=1,\ldots,P$.
-We make the following assumptions: \begin{Assumption} Each~$f_p: \mathbb{R}^n \xrightarrow{} \mathbb{R}$ is a convex function over~$\mathbb{R}^n$, and each set~$X_p$ is closed and convex. \end{Assumption} \begin{Assumption} Problem~\eqref{Eq:IntroSeparableProb} is solvable. \end{Assumption} \begin{Assumption} The network is connected and its topology does not vary with time. \end{Assumption} Assumption~\ref{Ass:FunctionsAndSets} involves the concepts of convexity of a function and convexity of a set.
-We assume the reader is familiar with these concepts, as well as with Lagrangian duality~\cite{Boyd:ConvexOpti,Bertsekas:Convex}.
-The second assumption states that there is at least one vector~$x^\star$ that solves~\eqref{Eq:IntroSeparableProb}.
-This implies that the optimal cost $f^\star := \sum_{p=1}^P f_p(x^\star)$ is finite (and that~$\cap_{p=1}^P X_p \neq \emptyset$).
-In Assumption~\ref{Ass:Network}, a network is connected if there is a path between every pair of nodes.

-Under the previous assumptions, we solve the following problem: \textit{given a network, design a distributed algorithm that solves~\eqref{Eq:IntroSeparableProb}}.
-By distributed algorithm, we mean that there is no notion of a central or special node; also, no node in the network, except node~$p$, has access to~$f_p$ or~$X_p$ at any time before or during the algorithm.